Tourism Guide: How to Attract Thousands of Visitors

 In Civilization V, I’d always find myself going for the cultural victory (which was overhauled and fleshed out in the amazing Brave New World expansion).
 I loved winning with huge, gleaming cities, packed with monuments, museums, famous art and the best concerts.

 Admittedly, there was also something satisfying about seeing other civilisations taking the ideological paths of Order or Autocracy.
 In the face of my cultural power, they’d be immediately consumed in the flames of civil revolt.
-Citizens took their streets demanding ‘wear my blue jeans and listen to my pop music’.
+Citizens took their streets demanding to ‘wear my blue jeans and listen to my pop music’.

 Anyway.
 I guess that’s why I’m always drawn to tourism in my Cities: Skylines cities.
 Even when the city is ‘about’ something else, like creating an end-to-day supply chain, or being very green, I work on ways to bring more tourists in.